Trigeminal Neuralgia Treatment

 Trigeminal neuralgia can affect one of several areas of the head and face.
-The trigeminal nerve is responsible for sensation all around the face including the eyes, mouth and sinus cavities.
-The pain that is produced usually comes on suddenly and can last from a few seconds to a few minutes, but may be physically and mentally incapacitating.
-Episodes can be triggered by certain activities that cause a vibration or contact with the cheek, such as shaving, brushing your teeth or applying makeup, as well as eating, drinking or talking.
+The trigeminal nerve is responsible for sensation all around the face including the eyes, mouth, and sinus cavities.
+The pain that is produced usually comes on suddenly and can last from a few seconds to a few minutes, but maybe physically and mentally incapacitating.
+Episodes can be triggered by certain activities that cause vibration or contact with the cheek, such as shaving, brushing your teeth, or applying makeup, as well as eating, drinking, or talking.
 As the condition progresses, the episodes of pain may become longer and more frequent.

 Causes of Trigeminal Neuralgia

 Trigeminal neuralgia is typically brought on by contact between a normal artery or vein and the trigeminal nerve.
 It may be the result of a blood vessel pressing on the trigeminal nerve as it exits the brain.
 The condition occurs most often in people over the age of 50 and tends to affect a larger percentage of women than men.
 Trigeminal neuralgia may be related to multiple sclerosis or other neurological conditions that damage the myelin sheath that protects nerves.
 Although less common, trigeminal neuralgia may be caused by a tumor on the trigeminal nerve as well.

 What are the symptoms of trigeminal neuralgia?

 The pain of trigeminal neuralgia usually follows one or more of these patterns:

 - Episodes of severe, shooting, or jabbing pain that may feel like an electric shock